-- tracking processes (as articulated in Recommendation #47), revisit the PRMP's ball diamond analyses to understand user profiles and market needs.
+- #53.
+Upon implementation of proposed sports field user registration trend tracking processes (as articulated in Recommendation #47), revisit the PRMP's ball diamond analyses to understand user profiles and market needs.
 New diamonds should primarily be constructed where required to address gaps in geographic distribution and/or where shared-use agreements with the Peel District School Board and the Dufferin-Peel Catholic District School Board can be negotiated. - #54.
 At the time when renewal or redevelopment of parks in major intensification and infill areas is required, and where those parks contain sports fields, explore the relocation of up to 20 rectangular fields, and between 5 and 10 existing ball diamonds to greenfield residential growth areas.
 The intent is to: a) reclaim and redesign spaces in these parks to accommodate intensification-related pressures; b) respond to sociodemographic conditions of the surrounding neighbourhoods; c) minimize traffic impacts and make reclaimed spaces more conducive to Urban Park functions (see Recommendation #1); and d) ensure greater access to greenfield areas where younger populations tend to be more sizeable than mature neighbourhoods.
 Sports field relocations should be complemented by strategies aimed to increase use of casual open spaces within parks, where appropriate, to meet needs of mini and micro field players.

-Map 6: Distribution of Existing Ball Diamonds
+Map 6: Distribution of Ball Diamonds (Existing Only)